suncoast-devs/handbook/curriculum/fundamentals/javascript/assignments/weather-api.md

----
-title: Cloudy with a chance of Syntax Error
+# Cloudy with a chance of Syntax Error
-draft: true
----

 Using a popular weather API, Create a web site that allows a user to search for a location and gets that places weather.